 The number one question pharmacists get deals with side effects.
 Some medications can scare people away with a long list of possible side effects.
 Some of these effects can vary depending on the patient’s race, gender, age, history, and more.

-It’s critical that you are aware of the potential outcomes regarding your medication.
+You must be aware of the potential outcomes regarding your medication.
 While many of these effects are rare, you want to know what to look for and how to respond if one shows up.
 You may also have to decide if a certain side effect is worth the risk for your condition.

 Because you can trust the team at PharmaServe, you can order prescriptions with confidence.
 Our pharmacists are happy to go over all of the possible side effects and treatment options.